Tahiti Island travel Guide

 Tahiti-Faa’a Airport offers two drop-off stations in front of each terminal, as well as 600 paid parking spaces divided into three zones.
 A bank, a travel agency, a baggage hold service, an internet zone, and many restaurants are also available at Tahiti-Faa’a Airport.

 Passengers flying from Faa’a International Airport to Bora Bora, Moorea, and other inter-island locations will do so.

-Tahiti is accessible by Faa’a Airport, which is located about 7 kilometers northwest of the island’s capital, Papeete.
+Tahiti is accessible by Faa’a Airport, which is located about 4.3 miles (7 kilometers) northwest of the island’s capital, Papeete.
 Because Faa’a is French Polynesia’s only international airport, all other islands in the country, including Bora Bora, Tahaa, and Maupiti, may be reached via Tahiti.

 Within the island, you can travel by rental car or the local bus system, which is well-developed and takes visitors to the island’s most important attractions.

 Take note of the bus colors: green-and-white buses travel east, red-and-white buses travel west, and orange-and-white buses travel to Tahiti Iti, for example.
 The iconic Le Trucks only drives on occasion.

 A trip to the market in Papeete is a requirement for any trip to Tahiti.
 However, it’s also worthwhile to see Papeete’s City Hall and the Notre Dame Cathedral.

 More about the market in Papeete »